udaykumarbhanu/problem-n-solution/README.md

 # Bio
 Hi Viewers,
-This is  Uday, Uday Kumar Bhanu.
+This is  Uday.
 I am a Software Engineer, working with Cisco System India Pvt.
 Ltd. Before Cisco, I was working with Fidelity Investments India Pvt.
-Ltd. I am a Computer Science Undergraduate from PESIT-BSC.

-This is my Data structure and Algorithm practice repository.
+This is my Data Structure and Algorithm practice repository.

-Reach me at my email address: udaykumarbhanu@gmail.com
+You can reach me at: udaykumarbhanu@gmail.com

 Thanks,
 Uday